anoma/taiga/book/src/exec.md

 |yellow intent token|[1]|-|[1]|

 **Step 4**: A solver sees all previous partial transactions and the initial transaction created by Charlie.
-The solver matches them together, and creates new partial transactions, sending the three to Bob and the star to Charlie.
-VPs of all parties are satisfied, the corresponding notes of value [-1] are created.
+The solver matches them together and creates new partial transactions, sending the tree to Bob and the star to Charlie.
+VPs of Bob and Charlie are now satisfied, the corresponding notes of value [-1] are created.
 The total balance of partial transactions is equal to zero, which means it is possible to create a transaction.
 Total balance:
 |token|spent|output|spent - output|
 |-|-|-|-|